Content marketing is a vital part of building any business.

 Different content writers have different styles and workflows.
 Be clear about exactly what you need.
 If you’re looking for something that requires a specific format and list of specifications to follow, provide examples of what you’re looking for.

-If you need a creative spin, such as for a blog post or video script, keep an open line of communication.
+If you need a creative spin, such as for writing a blog post or doing a video script, keep an open line of communication.
 Give your writers room to get creative when they need to and supply helpful feedback.